Getting Started Edit

 Embedding Edit

-Because entities can be nested arbitrarily deeply fetch
+Because entities can be nested arbitrarily deeply fetch does not, by

 default, fetch nested entities from the server.
 Only scalar properties